Mayhem, mischief and Masi: Abu Dhabi, one year on

 Lambiase to Verstappen: “This is it, this is it.”

 Suddenly out of nowhere, out of nothing, Verstappen has his most precious of lifelines.
-Suddenly the Red Bull on three-lap old soft tyres is harrying the Mercedes on 42-lap old hard tyres as the safety car makes its way in to the pits.
+Suddenly the Red Bull on three-lap old soft tyres is harrying the Mercedes on 42-lap old hard tyres as the safety car makes its way into the pits.
 Suddenly, game changed.

 - Ron Meadows, Mercedes sporting director

-Croft: “We’re going to have one lap of racing to decide the Championship in 2021!”
+Croft: “We’re going to have one lap of racing to decide the championship in 2021!”

 Spotting Verstappen on the brink of overtaking Hamilton, Meadows to Masi: “He overtook under safety car!”